nitrogen17/IOS-FF7/readme.md

 [![License][license-image]][license-url]
 [![Platform](https://img.shields.io/cocoapods/p/LFAlertController.svg?style=flat)](http://cocoapods.org/pods/LFAlertController)

-FF7 App is a wikipedia version for Final Fantasy 7: Remake Edition.
-This app will provide the detail of every character from Final Fantasy Series by using Basic Components of developing iOS App.
+FF7 App is a Wikipedia version for Final Fantasy 7: Remake Edition.
+This app will provide the detail of every character from the Final Fantasy Series by using the Basic Components of developing an iOS App.
 This is only a sample app for my studies on iOS Dev, feel free to explore, fork, and modify.

 ## Mini Feature